 s) Represents the sale of 6.0 million shares of Clean Harbors common stock in the Stock Offering and the elimination of Safety-Kleen's common stock outstanding.
-The Clean Harbors common stock was valued based on the closing stock price on November 23, 2012 of \$57.73 per share and assuming a 5% change in Clean Harbors common stock price, the estimated gross Stock Offering proceeds would increase or decrease by approximately \$17.3 million.
+The Clean Harbors common stock was valued based on the public offering price of \$56.00 per share.